-- D. Skills and Practices - Demonstrates the ability to identify and understand clients' personal, family, and cultural characteristics related to their career development. - Demonstrates the ability to identify and understand clients' attitudes toward work and workers, and their career decision-making processes. - Demonstrates the ability to support and challenge clients in preparing for and initiating life-work role transitions, including the following: - a. locating, obtaining, and interpreting sources of relevant career information and experience; - b. acquiring skills needed to make life-work role transitions; - c. examining life-work roles, including the balance of work, leisure, family, and community in their careers. - 4.
-Demonstrates the ability to help the client acquire a set of employability and job search skills. - Demonstrates the ability to establish and maintain a consulting relationship with persons who can influence a client's career - Demonstrates the ability to recognize his or her own limitations as a career counselor and to seek supervision or refer clients when appropriate.
+- 3. Demonstrates the ability to support and challenge clients in preparing for and initiating life-work role transitions, including the following: - a. locating, obtaining, and interpreting sources of relevant career information and experience; - b. acquiring skills needed to make life-work role transitions; - c. examining life-work roles, including the balance of work, leisure, family, and community in their careers. - 4.
+Demonstrates the ability to help the client acquire a set of employability and job search skills. - 5.
+Demonstrates the ability to establish and maintain a consulting relationship with persons who can influence a client's career. - 6.
+Demonstrates the ability to recognize his or her own limitations as a career counselor and to seek supervision or refer clients when appropriate.

-- F. Skills and Practices - Demonstrates the ability to make accommodations for career needs unique to multicultural and diverse populations, such as the following: - a. identifying alternative approaches to meet clients' career planning needs; - b. designing and delivering career development programs and materials to hard-to-reach populations; and - c. demonstrating the ability to advocate for clients' career development and employment. - Demonstrates an ability to help staff members, professionals, and community members understand the unique needs/characteristics of multicultural and diverse populations with regard to career exploration, employment expectations, and economic/social issues. - Demonstrates the ability to explain, articulate, and advocate for the importance of career counseling, career development, life-work planning, and workforce planning to legislators, other policymakers and/or the general public.
+- F. Skills and Practices - 1.
+Demonstrates the ability to make accommodations for career needs unique to multicultural and diverse populations, such as the following: - a. identifying alternative approaches to meet clients' career planning needs; - b. designing and delivering career development programs and materials to hard-to-reach populations; and - c. demonstrating the ability to advocate for clients' career development and employment. - Demonstrates an ability to help staff members, professionals, and community members understand the unique needs/characteristics of multicultural and diverse populations with regard to career exploration, employment expectations, and economic/social issues. - 3.
+Demonstrates the ability to explain, articulate, and advocate for the importance of career counseling, career development, lifework planning, and workforce planning to legislators, other policymakers and/or the general public.